chimera-linux/cports/Usage.md

 If you are familiar with `xbps-src`, these are the main conceptual differences:

 * Most `cbuild` code is run outside the sandbox.
-Only specific commands are run within, which includes dependency installation, distfiles extraction, patching, and the build itself.
+Only specific commands are run within, which includes dependency installation, sources extraction, patching, and the build itself.
 Once files are installed, `cbuild` handles the rest on its own without involving the container.
 In contrast, `xbps-src` will reexec itself inside its sandbox and run everything there.